nigmasilmi/nextjs-blossoming/README.md

 Checkout the different branches to view specific NextJS features and their demo Also checkout the events-app branch to view the first application built in this course

+## Using React Portals in NextJS

+- use specific case: port a notification outside of the deep structure.
+- why? to improve accessibility and semantics

+### React Portal refresher

+- in the component that must be rendered, import ReactDOM
+- wrap the returned JSX with ReactDOM.createPortal()
+- as second argument to createPortal, pass a selector that targets the element in which this component must be ported to
+- this works even if the component is used in another component tree

 ## Link reference

 [Go](https://nextjs.org/docs/api-reference/next/link)